circuitdojo/docs/src/nrf9160-nrf-connect-desktop.md

 ### Updating Modem Firmware

 Your modem firmware plays an important role in the nRF9160.
 The easiest way, as of this writing, to update is to use the Programmer's **Update modem** function.
 It's important to note that not all firmware is certified to work on every provider.
 For a full up-to-date list, check out [Nordic's documentation](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fstruct_nrftools%2Fstruct%2Fnrftools_nrfconnect.html).

+**Another note:** you will need a [programmer and Tag Connect cable](nrf9160-programming-and-debugging.md#requirements-for-external-programming) in order to update the modem firmware.

 Here are the instructions for updating your modem firmware: